winniebahati/STRIDE-Visualization/README.md

 ### Available material for replication
 To aide in the replication, we have made available the following materials;
-1. Scenario descriptions
+1. Scenario descriptions, with a sequence diagram and a data flow diagram
-2. List of threats
+2. List of threats, one from the Kubernetes scenario and one from the GitHub scenario
 3. Sample entry questionnaire
 4. Sample participants report and exit questionnaire
 5. python notebook